EarthAsylum/eacDoojigger/readme.md

 {eac}Doojigger should be Network Activated on multi-site installations.
 Individual extensions and options may be configured on each site.

-### Definitions
+#### Definitions

-_doojigger_ n
+_doojigger_ (n)
 1. Something unspecified whose name is either forgotten or not known.
-2. A Wordpress Plugin built with {eac}Doojigger.
+2. *A Wordpress Plugin built with {eac}Doojigger.*

-_doololly_ n
+_doololly_ (n)
 1. Any nameless small object, typically some form of gadget.
-2. An extension to a Doojigger plugin.
+2. *An extension to a Doojigger plugin.*

-_doohickey_ n
+_doohickey_ (n)
 1. A thing (used in a vague way to refer to something whose name one does not know or cannot recall).
-2. A plugin used to load a Doololly extension.
+2. *A plugin used to load a Doololly extension.*

-_doodad_ n
+_doodad_ (n)
 1. Something, especially a small device or part, whose name is unknown or forgotten.
-2. A helper or trait included with a Doojigger plugin.
+2. *A helper or trait included with a Doojigger plugin.*

+---

+>   'Doojiggers' and 'Doohickeys' (plugins) have their own activation and deactivation processes whereas 'Doolollys' (extensions) are activated or deactivated along with their parent 'Doojigger'.
+'Doohickeys' remain active but perform no function if their parent 'Doojigger' is deactivated.

+>   {eac}Doojigger is the ancestrial parent of all 'Doojiggers', 'Doolollys', and 'Doohickeys'.

 #### See Also